MythUp/DevGlobe-plus/README.md

 - No external API is used.
 - Repository checks are performed with native `fetch` calls from the service worker.
 - Repository link state is cache-first, then refreshed in the background when needed.
 - the extension popup is available from the toolbar icon.
+It provides quick access to the [DevGlobe website](https://devglobe.app).

 ## Credits